PAUSTI2022/PAUSTI2022.github.io/2022/adv-digi-des/assignments/assignment1.md

 ## Requirments

-Use the VHDL code implemented in lecture 1 and add the following steps:
+Use your background information and the information given to you today.
 1. xxxxxxxxxxxxx
 2. xxxxxxxxxxxxx

 ## Important Notes
 * You are allowed to discuss task problems with your mates.
-But code must be on your own.
-* You can get code lines from internet and include them in your own code and you must cite the source.
-* Sharing few code lines of your own with your classmates is allowed for identifying and fixing bugs, it is not allowed to see others solution before submitting.
+* It is not allowed to see others solution before submitting.
 * Report must include summary about your implementation, sample results and issues that you faced and how you fixed it.
 * You must mention any kind of contribution of other mates.

+* 1. Simplify the following Boolean expression:

+* 2. Give the following logic expressions as a function of minterms and hence simplify using a K-map.

+* 3. Review the following combinational logic modules (symbols & brief description):
+Multiplexer, binary decoder, magnitude comparator, Adders (full & half-adder)

+* 4. A sequential logic circuit consists of two JK FFs as shown below.
+Assuming that both flip-flops are initially cleared, obtain the output signal waveforms Q1 and Q0 for 5 clock pulses.

 ### Submitting